Skip to main content

 📌 Useful sites that you can embed into your formatives

 You can embed websites anywhere in a formative as a content item.
-Silver/Gold users can embed them directly within a question.
+Paid Teacher plan subscribers and School & District licensed members can embed them directly within a question.
 Check out our Embed article for instructions.

 Great Science sites that embed into formatives include:

 You can add Safe YouTube and Khan Academy YouTube videos as content items by adding them as a video.
-Silver/Gold users can even embed them directly into a question!
+Paid Teacher plan subscribers and School & District licensed members can even embed them directly into a question!

 📌 Great examples of K-3 formatives